|Based in||United States|

 - Browser interface exposes your Private Encryption Key

-- No file sharing if you use a Private Encryption Key
+- No file sharing if you use the most secure mode

 - Slow file transfer speeds (especially compared to the competition)